informer.yaml

 informer.yaml Reference

 The informer.yaml file is the central configuration file for your Magic App.
-It declares which APIs the app can access and defines custom roles for role-based UIs.
+It declares the data your app depends on, custom roles, agents, events, and dashboard widgets.

 Place it in your project root.
 It's uploaded to the app's library on deploy and enforced at runtime by the Informer server.